 The key here is deposit and saturation.
-Lack of proper deposit and weak saturation yields trace deposit.
+Lack of proper deposit and weak saturation yields trace deposits.

-It takes years of experience to find the delicate balance of your technique and how to apply it against the variable each person’s skin.
+It takes years of experience to find the delicate balance of your technique and how to apply it against the variables of each client’s skin.
 Furthermore, the skin’s thickness will vary from front of the brow (thicker) to tail of brow (thinner) so as an artist, you have to adjust your pressure and saturation along with this variance.
 Remember, the tail of the brow is always thinner so you have to lighten up your pressure when working in that area.

 If you have areas of pink/orange post-treatment, here are the reasons:

-There is not enough saturation due to lack of good stretch and deposit.
+There is not enough saturation due to lack of good stretch and depth.
 Basically, the color has not landed in the dermal layer.
-Initially, between day 7-30 it can present itself as “pink”, a sign of the wounded skin.
+Initially, between day 7-30 it can present itself as “pink”, a sign of wounded skin.
 This “pinkish” presence should resolve itself by 30 days.

 After this, then whatever remains is what truly landed in the dermis.
-If you see some orange undertones (hair strokes or haze), this is either the trace leftover of the original old PMU (if you are doing a coverup) OR the undertone of the color itself.
+If you see some orange undertones (hair strokes or haze), this is either the undertone of the color itself OR the trace leftover of the original old PMU (if you are doing a cover-up).

 Orange-ish area in the tail of the brow that is weak after healing.
 This represents poor saturation.